Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A scriot that adds execution permission to the owner, group owner and other users to the file
+A script that set the permission to a file, not the owner, user but all other users